 Basically, I live and breathe herbalism, and live close to the land with my homeschooled teenagers, husband, dog, 2 cats, 5 chickens, thousands of plants, and about 60,000 honeybees.

-Things About Me. ~I am almost six feet tall. ~I am a beekeeper. ~I volunteer full time for several health justice and herbal nonprofits ~I use permaculture, organic, and biodynamic principles in life and garden ~I embroider, crochet, work with clay, can, pickle, preserve, paint, draw, sing, write music, knit, dye, and make things. ~I worked as Creative Director for many, many years - magazines, direct marketing, interactive design, illustration, and print design. ~I grow hundreds of varieties of plants - including medicinals - every year in my gardens. ~We roast our own coffee. ~I am an ordained Minister. ~I am mother to an amazingly brilliant boy on the spectrum who has mast cell activation syndrome, IBD, and severe food & environmental allergies. ~We have chickens. ~I am a speed reader, so I can get through dozens of books per week.
+Things About Me. ~I am almost six feet tall. ~I am a beekeeper. ~I volunteer for several health justice and herbal nonprofits ~I use permaculture and organic principles in life and garden ~I embroider, crochet, work with clay, can, pickle, preserve, paint, draw, sing, write music, knit, dye, and make things. ~I worked as Creative Director for many, many years - magazines, direct marketing, interactive design, illustration, and print design. ~I grow hundreds of varieties of plants - including medicinals - every year in my gardens. ~We roast our own coffee. ~I am mother to an amazingly brilliant boy on the spectrum who has mast cell activation syndrome, IBD, and severe food & environmental allergies. ~We have chickens. ~I am a speed reader, so I can get through dozens of books per week.
 And I do. ~I am INTJ. ~My husband is 10 years younger than me. ~My husband is a genius.
 Literally. ~My children have never gone to school (Homeschoolers!) ~I have RA and Lupus. ~I have a BA from Columbia College in Arts Business Administration with specializations in music, fine art & audio engineering. ~I volunteer a lot. ~I have a photographic memory. ~I still work as a designer for people that align with my ethics - designing print materials, branding, websites, packaging, signage and even eBooks for small, eco-oriented organic businesses. ~I twirled fire and knives for years - opening for bands in Chicago. ~I was 35 when my first son was born, 37 for my second. ~I love to write, paint, sing, and create. ~I talk to my plants when I work in my gardens. ~I respect my kids, love my kids, and LIKE my kids. ~My teenagers still like to hang out with me. ~I see everything in pictures.